rigorsaif/Northcoders-News/README.md

 Northcoders News is a news feed app to demonstrate a simple one page react website.
 This repo contains the front-end of the app with a back-end server which i have build earlier with Express server and MongoDB.

-the deployed webite for front end
+the deployed website for front end
 [Click this link to view front-end](https://minia-news.netlify.com/)

 the back-end api is hosted on heroku